Blue-collar worker: Educational requirements

 Since many blue-collar jobs consist of mainly manual labor, educational requirements for workers are typically lower than those of white-collar workers.
 Often, not even a high school diploma is required, and many of the skills required for blue-collar jobs are learned by the employee while working.
-In higher level blue collar jobs, such as becoming an electrician or plumber, vocational training or apprenticeships are required and state-certification is also necessary.
+In higher-level blue collar jobs, such as becoming an electrician or plumber, vocational training or apprenticeships are required and official certification is also necessary.
 For this reason, it is common to apply the label "blue collar" or "working class" to people without a college education, whether or not they work in a blue-collar job.
-Some people who find themselves in academic jobs who were raised by parents or belong to families that are predominately blue-collar may take on some of the habits, processes, and philosophies utilized by laborers and workers.
+Some people in academic-related jobs and studies who were raised by parents or belong to families that are predominately blue-collar may take on some of the habits, processes, and philosophies utilized by laborers and workers.
 Some of these students, staff, and faculty refer to themselves as blue-collar scholars.